wunderwuzzi23/blog/content/posts/2020/red-teaming-and-monte-carlo-simulations.md

 ## Old school severity ratings and scores

-To set the stage, let's first look at the traditional way security programs and red teams try to measure impact of vulnerability.
+To set the stage, let's first look at the traditional way security programs and red teams try to measure the impact of vulnerabilities.
 Usually programs leverage a security bug bar and/or CVSS scores to assign ratings to vulnerabilities.
 This helps to shine light on the most problematic issues, and to assign resources quickly to implement mitigations.
 Its a framework that allows discussion and prioritization, but it lacks important aspects to make consistent and the best possible decisions.

 ### What about the business context of a vulnerability?